AppsFlyerSDK/appsflyer-urlresolver-client/README.md

 resolveJSRedirection(url: String?, completionHandler :  @escaping (String?) -> Void)
 ```
 **Description**<br>
-Some esp's return a JS code which redirects to the real link according to the platform.
-This api extract the link from the JS code and returns it to the `completion handler` for forther redirections.
+Use this api if you want to perform redirection based on JS.
+This api extracts the link from the JS code and returns it to the `completion handler` for forther redirections.
 * `nil` URL will return `nil`.
 * Not a vailid URL will return the input to the function (`url` parameter).